kgrid/kgrid-node-runtime/README.md

 KGrid Node Runtime, enabled by express server is a runtime that connects to the proxy adapter in an activator and can be used to run nodejs objects.

 ## Installation
+Make sure you have [node.js](https://nodejs.org) 11.0 or later installed.
+To download and install the node runtime run
 ```
 npm install -g @kgrid/noderuntime
 ```